Environmental health practitioner

 Professional development

-The practical training element can be undertaken through a formal training placement with a local authority or by gaining experience from several relevant organisations.
+The practical training element can be completed through a formal placement with a local authority or by gaining experience with several relevant organisations in different areas of practice.

 - noise and environmental pollution